 - Volunteering.
 Do volunteer work.
 If you can, take your child with you.

 - Sharing.
 Teach your child the importance of sharing.

 - Helping.
 Let your child help you with household chores, and show how happy it makes you to have help.

 Helping others can help children learn that they have the power to make others feel better.

 - Set limits .
 Setting limits for your children shows them that you love and care about them.
 Make sure that your rules are reasonable and that your children understand them.
 And follow through on any consequences you have established for failing to follow rules.

 - Use good discipline techniques .
-Discipline is the teaching of good and appropriate behavior.
+Discipline is the teaching of polite and appropriate behavior.
 Effective parenting techniques encourage your child's sense of responsibility, nurture self-esteem, and strengthen your parent?child relationship.

 - Teach self-control .
 Children learn by example.
-Teach good behavior.
-Avoid physical punishment for bad behavior.
+Teach appropriate behavior.
+Avoid physical punishment for behavior that is not appropriate.

 How Can You Help Teens Build Inner Strength?